|Depth:||52′ to 60′|

 Mooring Buoy Status

-Currently moored (5/27/18).
+This buoy has been removed for 2019 season.
 Mooring is just off the bow, using a large, lighted buoy under Coast Guard permit.
 Mooring is available from mid-May to September, the moorings make for easier location, safer diving and protect shipwrecks from damage from anchors and hooks.